 This gravy is perfect for vegan mashed potatoes, vegan stuffing, or vegan biscuits (aka, your next biscuits and gravy breakfast).
 Of course, your Vegan Thanksgiving is not complete without this gravy!

-Easy Gravy Recipe Ingredients
+Vegan Gravy Recipe

 How to Make Vegan Gravy

 To make perfect gravy, start with a skillet over medium heat.
-Add the butter and use a spatula to break it into piece to help it melt faster.
+Add the butter and use a spatula to break it into pieces to help it melt faster.

-Once the butter is melted, slowly add the flour, a tablespoon or so at a time and stir continuously.
+Once the butter is melted, slowly add the flour, a tablespoon or so at a time, and stir continuously.
 It’s the stirring part that helps prevent lumps.
 Allow this to thicken and form what is referred to as a roux.

 Next, begin adding the vegetable broth.
 Again, you’ll want to add this slowly while simultaneously whisking.